 Five things you need to check when you redesign your website

 These things might be obvious when a major company spends thousands on a revamped site.
 But most website redesign projects are done by small to medium businesses, and they don’t all have great processes.
-Simple things can get overlooked.
+Some spend ages agonising over which web platform to use, but overlook simple things which have more impact in the end.
 For example:

 1. Have you got all your analytics and tracking set up on your new website?